nodejs/node/doc/api/fs.md

   * `highWaterMark` {integer} **Default:** `64 * 1024`
 * Returns: {fs.ReadStream}

-Unlike the 16 kb default `highWaterMark` for a {stream.Readable}, the stream returned by this method has a default `highWaterMark` of 64 kb.
+Unlike the 16 KiB default `highWaterMark` for a {stream.Readable}, the stream returned by this method has a default `highWaterMark` of 64 KiB.

 `options` can include `start` and `end` values to read a range of bytes from the file instead of the entire file.
 Both `start` and `end` are inclusive and